g0k1/love-stresser/README.md

 2. **Access phpMyAdmin**:
     Open your browser and navigate to `http://YOUR_SERVER_IP/phpmyadmin` to manage your database.

-3. **Monitor IP Exposure**:
-    The Discord webhook will notify you if your server's IP is discovered.
+3. **User Registration and Profile Customization**:
+    Users can sign up, log in, and customize their profiles directly from the platform.

+4. **Plan Management**:
+    Users can view and select different subscription plans, including free and paid tiers.

+5. **Attack System**:
+    Once registered, users can access the stress-testing feature to conduct attacks.

+6. **Admin Dashboard**:
+    Manage user accounts, monitor usage, and control blacklisted members from the easy-to-use admin dashboard.

+7. **IP Grabber Integration**:
+    Utilize the folders for domain IP grabbers to monitor and track IP addresses effectively.

+8. **Alert System**:
+    The HTML folder includes a script that triggers an alert if the page is loaded or "pinged," helping to detect if an IP has been discovered.

 ## ⚠️ Notes

-- **Ensure Correct Permissions**: Make sure your web server and phpMyAdmin are correctly set up to avoid security issues.
+- **Permissions**: Make sure the platform has the correct permissions set for server security.
-- **Sellix Integration**: Use valid Sellix links to manage the automatic purchase system for users.
+- **Sellix Integration**: Ensure all Sellix links are correctly configured for automatic purchases.
+- **Monitoring IP Exposure**: Configure your Discord webhook to receive alerts if your server's IP is exposed.

 ---

 This project is provided "as-is" without any warranties.
-Use at your own risk. 🌐
+Use responsibly and at your own risk. 🌐